Brügger, Brücker, Brugger, Brucker

 A recruiting commission went in 1657 to Holland to obtain experienced officers for the regiments.
 Next to Amsterdam and Maastricht, Utrecht was a center of advanced gunsmith craft on the Continent.

-Andreas Andreasen Brügger, born in Fredrikshald (Halden) in 1694, entered service at Bergenhus in 1713.
-Was a non-commissioned officer at Bergenhus nasj. infantry regiment until 1718.
+Andreas Andreasen Brügger born in Fredrikshald (Halden) about 1694, entered service at Bergenhus in 1713.
+Was a non-commissioned officer at Bergenhus national infantry regiment until 1718.
 Was Capitain des Armes for 2 years.
-The title suggests that he was a firework maker (Feuerwerker) like his son Hans.
-Later he became Ltn. at 1.
+The title suggests that he was a “Feuerwerker” like his son Hans.
+Later he became lieutenant at 1.
 Bergenhus national infantry regiment.
 Sønfjord company 15/8-1718.
 Reduced 1 November 1720.
-Was then on vartpenger.
+Was then on “vartpenger” (= waiting salary).

 «Brygger, reducirter Second Lieutenant, der mit wart-Geld bey Capitain Schreuders Compagnie von den ersten Bergenhusischen Regiment stehet, in Friderichshald gebohren, und 35 Jahr alt ist, 18 Jahr gedienet, und 5 kleinen Kinder hat ….»